stonne-simulator/omega/README.md

 ## Publication

 For more details, please refer to our [paper](https://ieeexplore.ieee.org/abstract/document/9820725).
+[ArXiv Link](https://arxiv.org/abs/2103.07977)

 Update: The paper is published in IPDPS 2022 and was nominated for the best paper award (Top 5 from 474 submissions).